jmz3/RSP-LectureCode/src/System Programming Note/WEEK 07 - KDL.md

 $ rosrun rqt_controller_manager rqt_controller_manager
 ```

 If you wanna everything to run smoothly, never print anything to screen and ban all the visualization process

+## 3.1 How do we control a robot

+Through Joint velocities ?

+Through Joint torques ?

+Through Joint position ?

+All are possible through ros.
+But You can only use one at a time and other components will be get through different algorithms.
+For example, if you give the robot a target position and apply PID control.
+It will drive the robot to the position in an instance.